 How to Select the Right RPO

 When deciding which RPO to partner with, DoD suppliers will want to find certified RPOs who also have experience in security and maintaining compliance in highly regulated industries.
-While the CMMC was released in January 2020, it is a consolidation of various existing cybersecurity requirements and best practices.
-Specific practices within each of the CMMC domains align to and in some cases, expound upon existing frameworks, such as the CERT RMM v1.2, NIST SP 800-53, NIST SP 800-172.
+While the CMMC was released in January 2020, it has been federally mandated by the most recent DFARS Interim Rule change with the addition of the new DFARS 70 series clauses: 7019, 7020, 7021.
+CMMC is a consolidation of various existing cybersecurity requirements and best practices.
+Specific practices within each of the CMMC domains align to and in some cases, expound upon existing frameworks, such as the CERT RMM v1.2, NIST SP 800-171, NIST SP 800-53, NIST SP 800-172.
 ISO 27002, and CIS CSC 7.1, which means RPOs with a background in cybersecurity compliance to these frameworks can bring valuable experience to a supplier’s assessment preparations.
-They also should be practicing these requirements in their own business.
+For example, CMMC Level 3 most closely aligns with NIST 800-171 and DFARS 7012 requirements, and any organization handling Controlled Unclassified Information (CUI) will have to become CMMC Level 3 compliant; this also applies to that organization's subcontractors as well.
+RPOs must be practicing these requirements in their own business in order to set OSCs up for successful compliance audits.
 The below conversation includes Regan Edens of the CMMC-AB and discusses the criteria companies should look for in an RPO, such as MSPs and MSSPs.

 Ultimately, this new credentialing program benefits suppliers, as it allows them to begin engaging with RPOs confidently.
 This standardized accreditation helps to verify the RPO’s alignment to the CMMC-AB, and the annual fee ensures that the RPO has “skin in the game”.
 For more about the requirements and benefits of the RPO role, please visit the CMMC-AB site here.